 For more information, see Use Adobe Analytics with Target Recommendations.

-Content rules determine what happens if the number of recommended items does not fill your recommendations design.
+Backup Content rules determine what happens if the number of recommended items does not fill your recommendations design.
 It is possible for Recommendations criteria to return fewer recommendations than your design calls for.
-As an example, if your design has slots for four items, but your criteria causes only two items to be recommended, you can leave the remaining slots empty, or you can use backup recommendations to fill the extra slots.
+As an example, if your design has slots for four items, but your criteria causes only two items to be recommended, you can leave the remaining slots empty, you can use backup recommendations to fill the extra slots, or you can choose to display no recommendations.

 (Optional) Slide the Partial Design Rendering toggle to the “on” position.